-Smile, make eye contact and greet passers by, a friendly face goes a long way.
-However, some people may not want to stop or donate and that's fine too.
-If you do get any negative responses, try not to take these personally.
+Smile, make eye contact and greet passers-by by saying "hello", "how are you?" or "hi, have you heard about Childhood Day?".
+A friendly face goes a long way and even if people don't stop to donate you will have made a positive impression by being approachable and polite.
+If you do get any negative responses, try not to take these personally and thank the person for their time.